10 Best Canon Lenses in 2023 (EF Mount DSLR)

 I’d also recommend this lens over the now discontinued 50mm f/1.8 II version, since it’s faster to focus and has 2 extra diaphragm blades, meaning smoother bokeh.

-First big reason – the price.
+The first big reason is the price.
 Or rather, the value for money.

 There are cheap Canon lenses, and these are ones that are cheap and awesome too!
 The Canon EF 50mm f/1.8 STM is in the latter category, exhibiting stellar image quality whilst being the cheapest Canon EF lens ever made!

-50mm is a favourite focal length of everyone from portrait photographers all the way through to landscape photographers (that’s right – landscapes aren’t just about wide angle lenses – see these landscape photography tips to learn more about this).
+50mm is a favourite focal length of everyone from portrait photographers all the way through to landscape photographers (that’s right – landscapes aren’t just about wide-angle lenses.

 If you can stand back far enough to fit your subject in the frame, 80mm can be equally used for any genre of photography of course.